dboca/devinstall/README.md

   - The architecture (might be ignored by some package_plugins)

-  - And the folder where the package builder will put the builded packages
+  - And the folder where the package builder will put the built packages

   - `env` define an environment (like `prod` or `QA`) for which the package will be built / installed